3liz/qjazz/doc/rpc_config.rst

 That is, a pool is addressed by a gRPC client as a single endpoint. (i.e `qgis-rpc` like in the :ref:`Docker compose setup <docker_compose_setup>` example.

-Qgis processes
+QGIS processes
 --------------

-A worker may run a configurable number of Qgis processes.
-Incoming Qgis requests to the gRPC service are distributed with a fair-queuing dispatching algorithm to the embedded Qgis server processes.
+A worker may run a configurable number of QGIS processes.
+Incoming QGIS requests to the gRPC service are distributed with a fair-queuing dispatching algorithm to the child QGIS server processes.

 You may increase or decrease the number of processes but another strategy is to scale the number of worker services while keeping the number of sub-processes relatively